1972 US Open – Men's singles

 Ilie Năstase defeated Arthur Ashe in the final, 3–6, 6–3, 6–7(1–5), 6–4, 6–3 to win the men's singles tennis title at the 1972 US Open.
+It was his first major singles title, becoming the first Romanian to win a singles major.

 Stan Smith was the defending champion, but lost in the quarterfinals to Ashe.

-12-time singles major champion Roy Emerson made his last major appearance, losing in the first round to Fred Stolle.
+This marked the last major appearance of 12-time singles major champion Roy Emerson, who lost in the first round to Fred Stolle.

 Seeds

 The seeded players are listed below.
 Ilie Năstase is the champion; others show the round in which they were eliminated.